MilanSkocic/ciaaw/README.rst

 .. readme_inclusion_start

-`ciaaw` is a  Fortran library providing the standard and abreged atomic weights, the isotopic abundance and the isotopes standard atomic weights.
+`ciaaw` is a  Fortran library providing the standard and abriged atomic weights, the isotopic abundance and the isotopes standard atomic weights.
 It also provides a API for the C language.
 The formulas are taken from http://ciaaw.org.